National Electrical Code Top Ten Tips:

 in 502.30.
 If you ground where you should, instead, bond, you will

-create a difference of potential that violates 502.30 and will pose
+leave a difference of potential that violates 502.30 and poses

 a threat to people and property.
 To avoid catastrophic consequences,